 Nature lovers will want to explore the cloud forest of Chicaque National Park, about 45 minutes outside of Bogota.
 See exotic plants, birds and animals and hike the 20 miles of trails in this national park.
 Note that most tours don’t include a guide, just transportation.
 You’ll need to be ready to explore on your own and prepared with supplies like water and snacks.

-23. See High Elevation Plateau Flora and Fauna at Chingaza National Park
+23. See High Elevation Plateau Flora and Fauna at Sumapaz or Chingaza National Parks

-Chingaza National Park is a habitat for Andean flora and fauna.
+Both Sumapaz and Chingaza National Parks are habitats for Andean flora and fauna.
 This is a full day trip, with up to 8 hours of challenging hiking trails at altitude.
 The weather here can be changeable, so hikers should prepare for sun, rain, fog, cold, and muddy conditions.
 The payoff is the otherworldly views and the páramo (high elevation plateau) ecosystem.

 Safety in Bogota

 Safety is a concern in Bogota, with pickpocketing and mugging being the most common crimes against tourists.
 I visited as a solo female traveler, and was careful not to be out at night alone.
 During the day, I booked tours with guides or kept to the main tourist areas.
 Stay aware of your surroundings, don’t carry valuables or large amounts of cash, and be careful when using ATMs.
 (I always try to use ATMs at bank branches rather than on the street.)
 This is a destination where I carry a slash-proof backpack or purse and use a cut-proof camera strap.
 Personally, I have not felt unsafe when traveling here; but the blogger Nomadic Matt has a dramatic story about being stabbed in Bogota when he let down his guard and wasn’t careful enough.